thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Introduction.md

   Letters][TSL2]_.[^210408-1]  At various places I talk about "bizarre" things happening to nephil.
 This is more or less what I envision.
 Essentially these represent instances of Divine Justice, sometimes mediated by the actual angels.
 This is the primary idea pulled from that source.
+I am going to be inconsistent in my language about this, because it is unclear to the nephilim how much is something *they* did wrong (and was thus avoidable), how much is something *God* caused to happen to them, and how much is something that an angel, acting within the scope and authority granted that angel by God, has caused of its own initiative.

 #### Things Specifically Pulled from _Many Waters_